muhammadIkramUlHaq/Flight-Search/README.md

 pnpm run test
 ```

+## 📝 Approach & Assumptions
+This application uses mocked datasets for both flights and airports to simulate real-world flight search functionality.

+**Key Assumptions:**

+The app expects **3-letter IATA airport codes (e.g., JFK, LAX)** for both origin and destination.

+- It supports both lowercase and uppercase values for query parameters by internally normalizing all codes to uppercase.

+- Users are expected to select valid airports from the autocomplete input on the homepage.

+- On clicking the Search Flights button, the app navigates to the /results route with origin and destination as query parameters.

+**Validation Rules:**

+The /results page validates that both parameters are:

+- Present in the URL.

+- Valid 3-letter codes.

+- Exist in the provided airport list.

+If any of these conditions fail, the app shows an "Invalid search query" message and prompts the user to go back and select correct values.

+This approach enforces robust query validation while maintaining flexibility in how users input data.

 ## 🔍 Search Query Examples

 The results page accepts **3-letter IATA airport codes** as query parameters for both origin and destination.